 The Department will comply with the Migratory Bird Treaty Act of 1918 in regard to the avoidance of taking of individual migratory birds and the destruction of their active nests.
-The contractor shall notify the Resident Construction Engineer (RCE) at least four (4) weeks prior to construction/demolition/maintenance of the bridges and box culverts.
-The RCE will coordinate with SCDOT Environmental Services Compliance Office to determine if there are any active birds using the structure.
+The Contractor will notify the Resident Construction Engineer (RCE) at least four (4) weeks prior to construction/demolition/maintenance of bridges and box culverts.
+The RCE will coordinate with SCDOT Environmental Services Office (ESO), Compliance Division, to determine if there are any active birds using the structure.
+SCDOT will be responsible for the removal/management of any active bird nests.
 After this coordination, it will be determined when construction/demolition/maintenance can begin.
 If a nest is observed that was not discovered after construction/demolition/maintenance has begun, the contractor will cease work and immediately notify the RCE, who will notify the ESO Compliance Division.
 The ESO Compliance Division will determine the next course of action.